Home

 • "Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son:"

-Delivered 'us' from the prison house of darkness, but not delivered everyone.
-I feel that many good Theologians are so intent of defeating the error that Christ died for the sins of all men, that they have jumped to conclusions in stating that 2nd Peter chapter 2 means Christ bought all men without exception.
+Delivered "us" from the spiritual prison that kept us in spiritual darkness, but He has not delivered everyone.
+I feel that many good Theologians are so intent on defeating the error that Christ died for the sins of all men, that they have jumped to conclusions in stating that 2nd Peter chapter 2 means Christ bought all men without exception in some way.
 Many of these fine men are forcing the "bought all" view, simply because they can see no other alternative.
-Which I believe is the wrong way to approach scripture.
-It's an assumption, not a doctrine that is solidly backed up with scripture.
-We must keep in mind that God became man to set up the kingdom of God, which is rooted in Christ's work of redemption.
-And it indeed is particular redemption, limited atonement by Christ.
-That means that it is only the Elect who have been redeemed by Christ's blood, and have the privilege of citizenship in this kingdom.
-Christ paid the ransom for 'us,' and delivered us from the prison house of Satan.
-Consequently, we now belong to him and we owe Him our allegiance.
+Which I believe is the wrong way to come to a correct understanding of scripture.
+It's an assumption, not a doctrine that is solidly built upon the firm foundation of Scripture.
+We must keep in mind that our Lord became man to set up the kingdom of God rooted in Christ's work of redemption.
+His purchase was for a reason, and that reason was our security.
+That's the hope of Israel.
+And it indeed is a God-chosen "particular redemption" grounded in His limited atonement.
+That means that it is only the Elect who have been redeemed by Christ's blood to have the privilege of citizenship within this kingdom.
+Christ paid the ransom for His "elect" only, and delivered "them" from the spiritual prison of Satan.
+Consequently, we now are secure, belong to him, and owe Him our allegiance.

 1st Corinthians 6:20